Overview

 Request trend

-Same dual-line area chart (requests + errors) as account level, scoped to this server.
+Same dual-area chart (requests + errors) as account level, scoped to this server.

 Use this to:

-- Understand the AI’s behaviour: a tool called unexpectedly often may have a too-broad description
+- Understand AI behaviour — a tool called unexpectedly often may have a too-broad description

 Session trend

 An area chart of unique client sessions over time.
-A session is a single AI client connection.
+A session is a single AI client connection identified by the mcp-session-id header.

 - Rising sessions = more clients connecting → growing adoption